The Bonfire

 And became stars

-While the bonfire unconcerned of my fears
+While the bonfire, unconcerned with my fears

 Purred, satisfied, unmoved by my tears.